auditize/auditize/doc/docs/install2.md

 WantedBy=multi-user.target
 ```

+!!! info
-1. The `-w 4` option tells Gunicorn to run 4 workers.
+    The `-w 4` option tells Gunicorn to run 4 workers.
 You can adjust this number according to your needs / host resources.

-Enable and start the `auditize-gunicorn.socket` (`systemd` will start the `auditize-gunicorn.service` when needed): :
+Enable and start the `auditize-gunicorn.socket` (`systemd` will start the `auditize-gunicorn.service` when needed) :

 ```bash
 sudo systemctl enable --now auditize-gunicorn.socket